DeneshA/javascript_interview_questions/README.md

     Non-Primitive - NDT

     - This type can only hold multiple value.
-    - These are mmutable, meaning their values can be chnaged
+    - These are mutable, meaning their values can be chnaged

 # Q10 - What is the diffferent between "null" and "undefined" in JS?